Tjarnas/Javascript-Homework/README.md

 - Ask a user to submit an artist name and song and after 2 seconds add it to the screen

 - Ask a user for age, if the input is not a number or a number over 120 or below 0, show error in console, else print in on the page with a welcome message

+**Homework 10 - JQuary**
+*August 15th - 2023*

+- Create a rectangle and make it move to all edges of the page after a button has been clicked
+- Create a functioning calculator using jQuery
+- Create a simple to-do list page using jQuery.
+Allow users to add and remove tasks.
+Each task should have a checkbox to mark it as complete.
+Change style of row when task is marked as complete
+- Create a list of items(any topic) and on hover show details on each row